GMA Network: Lawsuit against TV5

+Death of Eddie Garcia

+Eddie Garcia's sudden accident and death raised concerns regarding safety protocols on the set of Rosang Agimat, as there was no standby medical team or ambulance available.
+The unconscious Garcia was lifted from the pavement by non-medical personnel, who carried him to a passing taxicab.
+Several people, including his wife Lilibeth, said the accident could have been prevented if GMA Network's management had taken safety precautions.
+The Directors' Guild of the Philippines Inc. (DGPI) referred to Garcia's death as "a sad and urgent reminder to the film and television industries that safety protocols at work and on set are of paramount importance".
+The Department of Labor and Employment (DOLE) and the Occupational Safety and Health Center (OSHC) started an investigation into the circumstances of Garcia's accident and death.
+The OSHC found some occupational safety and health (OSH)-related violations on the part of GMA Network based on an uploaded online video of Garcia's accident, such as lack of first-aid, medical supplies, and a stretcher.
+They also said Garcia was "carried by personnel using bare hands".
+On September 4, the DOLE added GMA Network failed to submit an incident report within 24 hours after the accident.
+On December 23, the DOLE fined GMA Network because of the incident.
+The network submitted an appeal in response to the ruling.

 Sexual abuse lawsuit

 On August 1, 2024, actor Sandro Muhlach filed an administrative complaint with GMA Network's management against Richard Dode Cruz, GMA head writer and Jojo Tawasil Nones, GMA content creator and creative consultant.
 The case is anchored on sexual abuse after the GMA Gala 2024 event held inside the Manila Marriott Hotel suite on July 20, 2024, where Sandro got intoxicated and was eventually led by the suspects to a room.
 Because of Sandro's requested confidentiality, the Network said it will only publish the details after conclusion of the investigation.
 Pending the inquiry, Nones was removed as the 2nd Unit Director of then-upcoming drama series, Prinsesa ng City Jail (2025).
 Earlier, Muhlach, Diane Abby Tupaz and Angela Kristine, in Facebook cryptic statements accused the suspects and demanded justice for Sandro.
 Nones and Cruz's lawyer, Atty.
 Maggie Abraham-Garduque released a public appeal to honor the ongoing probe and desist from publishing defamatory remarks.

 Atty.
 Annette Gozon-Valdes suspended the respondents who denied the accusation in their counter-affidavit filed with the NBI.
 Before the Philippine Senate Committee on Public Information and Mass Media, they also denied the allegations of Sandro who underwent behavioural sciences counseling.
 Sandro virtually attended the third Senate panel probe and also filed with the DOJ rape through sexual assault complaint punished by R.A.
 8353, "The Anti-Rape Law of 1997.

-In 2024, Gerald Santos disclosed that he had been raped in 2005 by a Danny Tan, a musical director of GMA Network when he was 15 years old.
+In 2024, Gerald Santos disclosed that he had been raped in 2005 by Danny Tan, a musical director of GMA Network when he was 15 years old.
 He further told the Senate Committee, his four suicide attempts due to the psychotrauma.